Maine Black Bears men's ice hockey: Reclaiming Hockey East

 Barr's first four years in Orono had proved a massive success.
 The revived Black Bears had posted back-to-back 20 win seasons in nearly 20 years, returned to the NCAA tournament twice, and had finally won the Hockey East tournament again.
 However, Coach Barr's first win in the national tournament remained elusive, and the departing group of players left the coaching staff with much work to do in the summer of 2025.
 Maine had been among the leaders in faceoffs for the last two seasons, and graduating from the team were their top three centers; Lynden Breen, Taylor Makar, and Harrison Scott.
 Defensive stalwart and captain David Breazeale graduated as well.
 While Barr still had a strong and experienced defensive corps, backed by a returning Boija, he needed to replace players who had accounted for nearly half of the team's goals the previous season.
 For that, the staff looked to take advantage of a landslide NCAA decision, which would change the landscape of college hockey.
 The NCAA had recently announced that players from Canada's CHL leagues, the QMJHL, WHL, and OHL, once considered professional, would be eligible for NCAA hockey.
 Maine was one of the programs to pounce on the opportunity; of the 13 incoming new players, 9 came from the CHL, including 5 NHL draft choices.
 With these factors in mind, Maine entered the 2025-26 campaign ranked 6th in the nation.
 The Black Bears opened the season against AHA team Holy Cross, and the talent on the roster was on full display; freshman forward Justin Poirier scored a hat trick in his collegiate debut.
 Maine would sweep the Crusaders, 5-2 and 6-0, with four of the five NHL prospects registering a point.

+However, despite the strong start, Maine would turn in a disappointing campaign.
+The team's offense was productive, but team defense and goaltending turned out to be a liability throughout the season.
+Albin Boija and freshman Matthis Rousseau recorded the lowest team save percentage since the 2010-11 season.
+Poor locker room chemistry, low morale and personality problems among the new players were also frequently reported on.
+The lowest point came in December, when the Black Bears were swept at home, 1-0 and 3-2, by archrival New Hampshire.
+The frustrating season would end with a 5-0 loss to Boston College in the Hockey East quarterfinal, and the Black Bears finished 18-14-3 overall.
+There was one bright spot however; senior Brandon Holt led the team in scoring and turned in an exceptional defensive performance.
+He would become the first Maine skater to be named an AHCA All-American since 2014.
+He was also named Hockey East Best Defensive Defenseman.